adamprice56/sysadminexplained/content/posts/cloudflare-tunnel-windows.md

 ![](/uploads/screenshot-2021-06-15-213206.png)

 As you can see here, mytunnel has been created and has no connections currently.
 You can also see the status of any other tunnels e.g. ls02 shown here is currently connected to Cloudflares LHR (London Heathrow) and Dublin datacenters twice.
 Cloudflare tunnels automatically set up redundant connections to provide automatic load balancing and failover between Cloudflare endpoints, handy!

+# Tunnel Configuration

+Cloudflared created a hidden folder in your C:/users/youruser folder which stores the configuration files for the tunnel once created.
+To start routing things to the tunnel, we need to create a config.yaml file with some rules to tell cloudflare what services are available on the tunnel.
+You can add web servers/services, RDP and SSH sessions currently.

+_You can also go a step further and present an entire subnet to cloudflared which can be used in conjunction with the warp client (a.k.a 1.1.1.1) on another device to VPN into your network via the tunnel, but that is for another guide!_

+To access this folder from powershell, you can use the following command.
+(Of course, replace it with your username as shown in the output after creating your tunnel above)

+    explorer.exe C:\Users\Adam\.cloudflared\